About me

 - (2004) Philosophy and the Web talk as part of panel at PhiloWeb 2012.

-Formats: PDF, HTML, Forms, Metadata
+Formats: PDF, HTML, forms, Metadata

-- PDF and Open Data W3C Community Group was established to document "best practices" for making data in PDF more accessible to simple processing using readily available tools.
+- PDF and Open Data W3C Community Group established to document "best practices" for making data in PDF more accessible to simple processing using readily available tools.

 - RFC8118: updated the registration of "application/pdf" primarily to show the "owner" is now ISO (International Standards Organization) and not Adobe. (also see GitHub repo).